MatthewPeterKelly/matthewpeterkelly.github.io/index_text.md

 ### Rethink Robotics: 2016-2018

-Previously, I was at Rethink Robotics, where I developed control and trajectory generation software for their Sawyer robot.
+At Rethink Robotics I developed the software that generates whole-robot trajectories for Sawyer, focusing on minimum-time trajectories with tight kinematic constraints, enabling the robot to quickly and smoothly execute user-defined tasks.

 ## Academic